daniele3b/SafeWater/Assignment2/README.md

 ![Scheme](https://github.com/daniele3b/SafeWater/blob/main/images/schema2.png)

-As how it's possible to see from the above image the first component of the architecture are ARM Cortex M3 STM32F103REY nodes.
+As it's possible to see from the above image the first components of the architecture are ARM Cortex M3 STM32F103REY nodes.
 These are devices that are deployed in the test environment of Iot-Lab.

 In the **first point** devices'll send their packets to a border router, that is an ARM Cortex M3 STM32F103REY node that represents the router in which all nodes are connected, it represents the point of contact between the test environment and Internet.

 In the **second point** the data are sent from the border router to a Broker.

-In the **third point** data sent by the border router are manageb by the broker, it is an **iotlab-a8** node in which are present a local RSBM broker and also an MQTT broker in particular **Mosquitto**.
+In the **third point** data sent by the border router are managed by the broker, it is an **iotlab-a8** node, in which are present a local RSBM broker and also an MQTT broker in particular **Mosquitto**.
 At this level each each device has 3 topic:

 - device/<ID_DEVICE>/temperature : to send data about temperature;
 - device/<ID_DEVICE>/alarm : to send message of alarm when the container is filled;